TYPuzzler/TYPuzzler.github.io/reports/Week 3 Report.md

 - Research more APIs for text sample generation since the one currently in use often provides samples with punctuation errors.
 - Add parameters to the random text generator to allow for different types of typing samples.
 - Start implementing accuracy checking functionality
+### Eric
+- Work on refining the navigation UI
+- Start on typing UI